- Start date: September

 - plasma physics

-The knowledge you gain in the taught components is then put to use in a cutting-edge research project, which can be theoretical, computational or experimental.
+You'll put the knowledge gained in the taught components to use in a cutting-edge research project, which can be theoretical, computational or experimental.

 - cutting-edge high-power laser research with SCAPA, researching the future of particle accelerators via laser-based acceleration

 - the Ultrafast Chemical Physics lab with state-of-the-art femtosecond laser systems for multi-dimensional IR spectroscopy

 - access to the top-of-the-range high performance and parallel computer facilities of ARCHIE-WeSt

 - a scanning electron microscopy suite for analysis of hard and soft matter

 - new high-power microwave research facility in the Technology & Innovation Centre